TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-6-0.md

 [Cumulate Layout Shift](https://web.dev/articles/cls) is a core web performance metric.
 It calculates an abstract score based on the number and size of layout shifts during an interaction session.
 The intent is to measure only unintended layout shifts.
 Layout shifts within 500ms of user interaction are ignored.
 Unfortunately, continuous interactions such as scrolls are [not considered to be recent input](https://github.com/WICG/layout-instability#recent-input-exclusion).

 The Chrome dev tools performance tab shows web metrics for the current session.
-Here's what they look like when interacting with the controls using mouse and keyboard.
+Here's what they look like when interacting with the components using mouse and keyboard.

 {% include candid-image.html src="/assets/images/react-virtual-scroll/web-metrics-good.png" alt="Web metrics during keyboard navigation" %}